Man of the Hole: Surviving genocide

-Later life
+Life in isolation

 FUNAI first became aware of the Man of the Hole's isolated existence in 1996.
 They observed that he periodically moved his home, building straw huts for shelter.
-He hunted wild game, collected fruits and honey, and also planted maize and manioc.
+He hunted wild game, collected fruits and honey, and also planted maize and cassava.
 Over the years, more than 50 huts built by him were identified by FUNAI.
 His nickname derives from the deep hole found in each home that he abandoned.
 It was originally believed that these holes were used to trap animals or to hide in, but some observers have also speculated that they might have been of spiritual significance.
 The holes were narrow and more than 1.8 m deep.
 14 similar holes were found in the ruined village discovered by FUNAI in 1996.

-Under Brazil's constitution, indigenous peoples have the right to lands they "traditionally occupy".
-In 2007, FUNAI officially demarcated 8000 ha of his land as a protected indigenous territory, the Tanaru Indigenous Territory.
+Under Brazil's constitution, Indigenous peoples have the right to lands they "traditionally occupy".
+In 2007, FUNAI officially demarcated 8000 ha of his land as a protected Indigenous territory, the Tanaru Indigenous Territory.
 After its establishment, FUNAI monitored him and tried to prevent intrusions into the area.
 Despite this, the Man of the Hole was attacked by gunmen in November 2009 but managed to survive.

 Although he avoided further direct contact with others, the Man of the Hole was aware that he was monitored by outsiders.
 FUNAI occasionally left gifts of tools and seeds for him, and thus "engendered a certain level of trust".
 He sometimes signaled to observing teams to avoid pitfalls he had dug either as defense or to trap animals.
 In 2018, FUNAI released a video of him in order to raise global awareness of the threats to the uncontacted peoples in Brazil.
 In the video, the man, who was presumed to be in his 50s at the time, appeared to be in good health.

 Death

 On 24 August 2022, the Man of the Hole was found dead in his last home by FUNAI agent Altair José Algayer.
 He was found "lying down in the hammock, and ornamented [with macaw feathers] as if waiting for death".
 There were no signs of violence or any other disturbance before his corpse had been discovered by FUNAI.
 It was estimated that he had died in July and was about 60 years old at the time of his death.
 The body was transferred to the state capital Porto Velho for autopsy, in an attempt to establish the cause of death.
-On 27 August, Marcelo dos Santos, an expert on indigenous peoples, said the man should be buried in the same place he lived and died, in a memorial constructed by the state, and the territory should be immediately protected as it risks being invaded and degraded.
+The man's burial, originally scheduled for 14 October, finally took place on 4 November after a court order to FUNAI to release his body.
+He was buried in a traditional indigenous funeral at the same location where his body had been found in August.
+His burial place was desecrated by farmers shortly after, leading to renewed calls for permanent protection of the land where he and his people had dwelled.